Inferno Movie – Travel to the Filming Locations

 Some of the most striking and most visited locations, that also happen to be in the movie, in Florence are;

-• The Palazzo Vecchio which is the ruling body of the Republic of Florence.
+• The Palazzo Vecchio is the ruling body of the Republic of Florence.

 • The magnificent Florence Cathedral

-• Ponte Vecchio which is one of the cities most famous bridges that spans the Arno River
+• Ponte Vecchio which is one of the city’s most famous bridges that spans the Arno River

 • Inferno Movie - Florence